Why Am I Waking Up at Night While My Partner Keeps Sleeping?|

 - Adjust your mattress.
 Your partner might be sleeping soundly while you toss and turn, because the mattress is comfortable for them but not quite right for you.
 Choose an adjustable mattress designed for couples, like the memory foam isense Refresh mattress.

 - Minimize noise.
-White noise machines are great for neutralizing distracting sounds so you can fall back to sleep—even if your partner is snoring or breathing heavily as they've been smoking throughout the day.
+White noise machines or some quiet music are great for neutralizing distracting sounds so you can fall back to sleep—even if your partner is snoring or breathing heavily as they've been smoking throughout the day.

 5. If You’ve Consumed Alcohol Too Close to Bedtime…

 Swap your nightcap for herbal tea or water.

 Having a drink or two before turning in for the night might make you feel relaxed and sleepy at first.
 But, according to a survey of several sleep studies, that nightcap might be the cause of your late-night sleeplessness.
 When your body metabolizes alcohol and the sedative effects worn off, your body wakes up and it’s difficult to fall back to sleep.
 This is because alcohol interferes with your ability to move through sleep stages properly, limiting REM sleep, which is restorative and important for memory recall.
 If you’ve ever had so much to drink that you couldn’t remember your actions from the night before, you most definitely did not sleep soundly either.